 Providing all staff with confidence in company and their own progression

 The final point comes back to employee engagement.
 Show you care about your employees and that their work makes a difference to the company overall and you’ll get more out of them.
-An excel document which tracks some ambiguous scoring of performance won’t do that.
+An excel document that tracks some ambiguous scoring of performance won’t do that.
 An official performance management programme will.

 This is how you incentivise people to work hard for you.
 To give them goals that not only provide a brighter future for them but for you too.